AsmaaAbdullahHussain/StudentGradeManagementSystem/README.md

    ```
 2. **Open the Project:** Use any C development environment.
 3. **Compile & Run:** Execute the program in your preferred compiler.

-## Skills Demonstrated
-This project highlights proficiency in:
-- **C Programming**: Memory management, pointers, and structures.
-- **Data Structures**: Dynamic memory allocation for managing students and subjects.
-- **Problem-Solving**: Implementing logic for student grading and analysis.
-- **Console-Based UI**: Creating an interactive user experience using keyboard inputs.

 ## Author
 Developed by **Asmaa Abdullah Hussain**.